dalton-f/aoc-2024/README.md

 This markdown file will serve as a log to track my progress, thoughts, and solutions throughout the event.

+Please note: none of these solutions should be considered correct, or even optimal, they are just simply what I can come up with

 ## Overview

 - **Language:** JavaScript